 The Dating Value

 When I have a rigid timeline, I get more accomplished.

-My furlough is a perfect example.
-On the days that I have appointments, I am more efficient with time.
-I schedule appointments in the afternoon, which forces me to be productive in the morning.
-If I want to accomplish the few items on my to-do list, I need to make sure I don’t get sucked into news, emails, or other frivolities that look a lot like social media binging.
+My furlough is one such example.
+On the days that I have appointments, I’m more efficient with time.
+I schedule appointments in the afternoon, which forces productivity in the morning.
+If I want to accomplish the few items on my to-do list, I need to make sure I don’t get sucked into news, emails, or other frivolities that look like social media binging.

 It’s equally parts frustrating and tiring.